What behaviors and characteristics are associated with “Executive Presence?”

 Another typology of executive presence characteristics was identified by Sharon V. Voros and Bain’s Philippe de Backer.

-They prioritized elements in order of importance to purportedly related life outcomes:
+They prioritized elements in order of importance for life outcomes:

 - Focus on long term, strategic drivers,